-A person does not contravene section 102(3), 102(4), 103(2)(c) or 103(2)(d) if, the person reasonably believes that the other person knows the information at the time the person-

-- (a) informs the other person of the inside information or material order information; or - (b) recommends or encourages the other person to trade the security.
+- (2) A person does not contravene section 102 (3), 102 (4), 103 (2) (c) or 103 (2) (d) if, the person reasonably believes that the other person knows the information at the time the person- - (a) informs the other person of the inside information or material order information; or - (b) recommends or encourages the other person to trade the security.

-105. Defence of automatic or predetermined trade.
+Defence of automatic or pre-determined trade.

-A person does not contravene section 102(2) 103(2)(a) or 103(2)(b) if the person -

-- (a) trades the security under a written automatic dividend reinvestment plan, written automatic purchase plan or other similar written automatic plan, in which the person agreed to participate before obtaining the information or material order information; or - (b) trades the security as a result of a written legal obligation - - (i) imposed on the person; or - (ii) that the person entered into before obtaining the inside information or material order information.
+- 105. A person does not contravene section 102 (2), 103 (2) (a) or 103 (2) (b) if the person- - (a) trades the security under a written automatic dividend reinvestment plan, written automatic purchase plan or other similar written automatic plan, in which the person agreed to participate before obtaining the information or material order information; or - (b) trades the security as a result of a written legal obligation- - (i) imposed on the person; or - (ii) that the person entered into before obtaining the inside information or material order information

-106. Defence trading as agent.

-A person does not contravene section 102(2), 103(2)(a) or 103(2)(b), if the person trades - $\,$
+Defence - trading as agent.
+106. A person does not contravene section 102 (2), 103 (2) (a) or 103 (2) (b), if the person trades-

-- (a) as agent under the specific, unsolicited instructions of the principal; - (b) as agent under specific instructions that the agent solicited from the principal before obtaining the inside information or material order information; - (c) as agent or trustee for another person because of that other person's participation in a written automatic reinvestment plan, written automatic purchase plan or other similar written automatic plan; or - (d) as agent or trustee for another person to fulfil a written legal obligation of the other person.
+- (a) as agent under the specific, unsolicited instructions of the principal; - (b) as agent under specific instructions that the agent solicited from the principal before obtaining the inside information or material order information; - (c) as agent or trustee for another person because of that other person's participation in a written automatic reinvestment plan, written automatic purchase plan or other similar written automatic plan; or - (d) as agent or trustee for another person to fulfil a written legal obligation of the other person. - 107.
+A person does not contravene section 102 (2), 102 (4), 103 (2) (a), 103 (2) (b) or 103 (2) (d), if- - (a) the person is not an individual; and - (b) the individual making the trade or recommendation on behalf of the person does not have inside information or material order information and is not acting on the advice or recommendation of an individual who has that information.

-107. Defences - trade or recommendation by individual with no inside or material order information.
+Defences - trade or recommendation by individual with no inside or material order information.